 Pleurotus djamor ‘Pink Oyster Mushroom’

-These are heavy yielding and vigorous growers.
-Vibrantly pink, they produce fruits in only three or four weeks.
-They grow well at temperatures ranging anywhere from 60 degrees Fahrenheit and up.
-They are also known to be prolific spore producers, so it’s important to harvest them before they drop spores, especially if growing indoors.
-Straw is an ideal growing medium for this type of mushroom, but they can also be grown on a supplemented sawdust.
+Straw is an ideal growing medium for this type of mushroom, but it can also be grown on a supplemented sawdust.
 On straw, they produce at rates from 75%-150% of the normal, but the fruit tends to be smaller and more delicate.
 On sawdust, the fruit tends to be larger and meatier.
-They lose most of their flavor during cooking, but can be cooked to taste quite similar to bacon as a vegetarian alternative.
+They lose most of their flavor during cooking but can be cooked to taste quite similar to bacon as a vegetarian alternative.

 King oyster mushrooms are uniquely different in appearance and texture, unlike the other varieties.
 They produce large horn-shaped individual mushrooms rather than clusters.
 Growing king oyster mushrooms is surprisingly easy on used coffee grounds that have been sterilized, but they also can be grown on straw, sawdust, or even cardboard.
 The king oyster mushroom has the largest fruit of any of the Pleurotus species, and is widely grown commercially in Asian countries as well as in Australia.
 Its flavor is sometimes described as being similar to abalone.